mariuste/Fan_Temp_Control/README.md

 - serial output for easy debugging
 - adjustable parameters
 - temperature regulation between minimum an maximum temperature (to minimize noise)
-- shuts off fan at low temperatures (motivation for this project because the server network cabinat is located in a bedroom)
+- shuts off fan at low temperatures (motivation for this project because the server network cabinat is located in a bedroom); only works if the fan supports 0% PWM mode

 Application in network cabinet:
 ![Application in network cabinet](https://github.com/mariuste/Fan_Temp_Control/blob/main/image/Application_Image.jpeg)